A Special Video for Home-Learners

 Coronavirus Home Learning

 Each week we will provide a menu of maths, reading, spelling/phonics and writing activities for your child to access through the week.
-We would suggest that children attempt one activity from each strand per day, but understand this may not always be possible.
+Activities are organised into a weekly timetable and we would suggest that your child tries to stick to the timetable if possible, but understand this may not always be possible.
 Some activities can be repeated on different days if your child enjoys them.

 We have also included some additional activities that can be done as mini-projects through the week.

-Within the menu of activities, there are a number of online activities and as always we would recommend that your child is supervised when they are accessing the world wide web.
+Within the menu of activities, there are some online activities and as always we would recommend that your child is supervised when they are accessing the world wide web.
+If you have issues accessing the internet, contact school to let us know and we will try to arrange alternative provision.

 Sumdog can also be used to practise spellings and reading.
 This can be done by clicking the 'Tasks' icon (Yellow with a chequered flag) and selecting either spelling or reading.